Torres del Paine Circuit

 Torres del Paine National Park, Chile

-During the morning, we will take some time to rest, replenish and revel in the beautiful surroundings of Lake Grey.
+During the morning, we will take some time to rest, replenish, and revel in the beautiful surroundings of Lake Grey.
 After this, it is time to make our way along the eastern side of the Lake through clearings of gorgeous Calafate bushes.
-The view over the lake, with its numerous giant icebergs drifting across the waters, is a true wonder to behold.
-The trail after this point becomes flatter as we descend through a shallow dry valley towards the turquoise waters of Lake Pehoe, where we will set-up camp and rest for the night.
+Today is one of the shorter days, and less challenging.
+There will be plenty of views over the lake, with its numerous giant icebergs drifting across the waters.
+The trail after this point becomes flatter as we descend through a shallow dry valley towards the turquoise waters of Lake Pehoe, where we will set up camp and rest for the night.

 • Hiking Distance: 11 km./6.8 mi.